 College courses cannot be taken in lieu of required high school courses.
-Students must meet entrance and financial obligations imposed by Carroll College and/or Helena College.
+Students must meet entrance and financial obligations imposed by Helena College.
 See your counselor for program information and application for enrollment.
 Prerequisite(s): Application and admission are required.